nikelborm/fetch-github-folder/README.md

 - `DESTINATION_PATH`: If entity at `PATH_TO_ENTITY_IN_REPO` is a file, then destination path is a path to downloaded file.
-If it's a directory, then all files and directories from target directory of remote repository at `PATH_TO_ENTITY_IN_REPO` will be put into a directory with path from `DESTINATION_PATH`.
+If it's a directory, then all files and directories from target directory of remote repository at `PATH_TO_ENTITY_IN_REPO` will be put into a directory having `DESTINATION_PATH` path.
 If the directory doesn't exist, it will be automatically created.